Lyreck/Lyreck/README.md

 - computational sociology
 - predictive statistical models

-I am also learning/using models like xgboost, and I like experimenting on Hugging Face models and their finetuning interface AutoTrain.
+I also like experimenting on Hugging Face models and their finetuning interface AutoTrain.
 I am interested in the intersection of social sciences, mathematics and technology.

 Feel free to reach out to me (see links on my Profile) !
 <!--